What BERT is not: Lessons from a new suite of psycholinguistic diagnostics for language models

 \paragraph{Cloze probability} The first measure of human expectation is a measure of the ``cloze'' response.
 In a cloze task, humans are given an incomplete sentence and tasked with filling their expected word in the blank. ``Cloze probability'' of a word $w$ in context $c$ refers to the proportion of people who choose $w$ to complete $c$.
 We will treat this as the best available gold standard for human prediction in context---humans completing the cloze task typically are not under any time pressure, so they have the opportunity to use all available information from the context to arrive at a prediction.

 \paragraph{N400 amplitude} The second measure of human expectation is a brain response known as the N400, which is detected by measuring electrical activity at the scalp (by electroencephalography).
 Like cloze, the N400 can be used to gauge how expected a word $w$ is in a context $c$---the amplitude of the N400 response appears to be sensitive to fit of a word in context, and has been shown to correlate with cloze in many cases~\cite{kutas1984brain}.
-The N400 has also been shown to correlate with language model probabilities~\cite{frank2013word}.
+The N400 has also been shown to be predicted by LM probabilities~\cite{frank2013word}.
 However, the N400 differs from cloze in being a real-time response that occurs only 400 milliseconds into the processing of a word.
 Accordingly, the expectations reflected in the N400 sometimes deviate from the more fully-formed expectations reflected in the untimed cloze response.